Insight - Changing China set to shake world economy, again

 WINNERS AND LOSERS

-Of course, lower raw material prices should boost growth and lower inflation for commodity importers - including China.
+Of course, lower raw material prices should boost growth and lower inflation for commodity importers.

 Take iron ore.
 With no other country coming close to being able to absorb the slack left by China, which imports about two-thirds of the world's ore, prices risk years of decline as a major oversupply swamps demand, with some forecasting prices to be cut in half by 2015.